morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 Check that your files downloaded properly:

-$ ls -l
+$ ls -l ~/firmware

 Note that the downloaded files will end with `.bin`.
-You now need to check what type, if any, comression is used for firmware files in your system:
+You now need to check what type, if any, compression is used for firmware files in your system:

 $ ls -l /lib/firmware/mediatek